top of page

 Lichen Sclerosus et Atrophicus

 Lichen sclerosus is an inflammatory skin condition which is considered to be autoimmune.
 The cause is not known.
 The condition tends to be a chronic condition whose symptoms come and go.
+It can affect both men and women and often causes serious changes in quality of life.

 The most common treatment methods are topical steroid creams and topical hormone therapies (estradiol or, more commonly, testosterone, also in the form of creams).
 These therapies may be able to control symptoms sometimes but do not significantly alter the course of the disease itself.